mpalmer685/me4j/README.md

 ## Formatting

-The current parser uses a whitespace delimiter when parsing tokens (individual symbols) from the expression string.
-Therefore, each symbol must be separated by whitespace.
-For example:

-    Good:
-    "( ( 2 * 3 ) + 4 ) / 5"

-    Bad:
-    "((2 * 3) + 4) / 5"
+The latest revision (4/19/14) removes the whitespace delimiter requirement, so any string, with or without whitespace, should be properly parsed.

 ## Future Plans

 In no particular order

-- Improve parser to remove whitespace requirement
 - Add support for parsing operands written in scientific notation
-- Unary operators, such as negation ( - ) and factorial ( ! )
+- Unary operators, such as negation ( - ) and factorial ( ! ) -- in progress
 - Support common functions like sine/cosine/tangent
 - Support custom functions
 - Support variables (operands whose values can be defined after parsing)